This section describes how MqGateway works and how it can be used for home automation.

 - up to 64 digital input/output devices (like relays or switch buttons) and

-- up to 16 complex devices using RS485 or UART communication.
+- up to 16 complex devices using RS485 communication (with MySensors).

 Connecting more devices is possible by using MqGateway I/O Expander board.